nim-lang/Nim/doc/manual.rst

 The guard then needs to be another field within the same object or a global variable.

-Since objects can reside on the heap or on the stack this greatly enhances the expressivity of the language:
+Since objects can reside on the heap or on the stack, this greatly enhances the expressivity of the language:

 .. code-block:: nim